Skip to main content

 2. Lambda variant - takes a lambda receiving the old value which can be used to compute a new value, such as myState.update { c -> c + 1 }.

 The basic rule of thumb is: use the lambda variant when you need to perform an update that depends on the old state value.
-This is because value on State is a snapshot of that state for the current render and may not reflect any renders that have occurred since (or are currently occuring on other threads).
+This is because value on State is a snapshot of that state for the current render and may not reflect any renders that have occurred since (or are currently occurring on other threads).

 For example, if your state update increments a counter, then using the function version of update with count -> count + 1 enables you to account for updates that are in flight but not yet applied (such as if the user has tapped a button triggering the update multiple times in succession).